CarolineNB/Information-Visualization/Exercises/Graph Design/README.md

 # CS-GY 6313 Information Visualization
 ## Task
 In this exercise, we will be working data derived from the NYC Restaurant Inspection Results dataset.
 For each problem below, create a visualization using D3 that provides an answer to the questions.
+Format of responses should be in an Observable Notebook

 ## Exercise
 | Problem | Created Solution |